Libre-échange[Free Trade]

 With Pierre Bourdieu’s signed presentation inscription to the anthropologist Emmanuel Terray.

-Original ink drawing by Marie-Laure de Noailles, signed "Marie-Laure" within the artwork (appearing twice as a result of folding the paper while the ink was still wet).
-With an autograph postcard signed to Valentine Hugo, with 2 inscriptions and some parts of the photograph drawn over.
+Original ink drawing by Marie-Laure de Noailles, signed “Marie-Laure” within the artwork (appearing twice as a result of folding the paper while the ink was still wet).
+With an autograph postcard signed to Valentine Hugo, with two inscriptions and some parts of the photograph drawn over.

 Rare and sought-after first edition, first issue.

-Includes the subscribers' list and the foreword, which were omitted when the remainder of this edition passed into the hands of another publisher, Dion-Lambert.
-It also retains the pagination error in volume two: page 164 instead of 364.
-With a letter from the author, bearing his autograph signature, written and dated 14 April 1839, in the hand of his secretary.
-One page written in black ink on a leaf.
-Slightly darkened at the upper edge, with occasional foxing, and the usual folds from postal handling.
+Includes the subscribers' list and the foreword, later removed when the remainder of this edition passed into the hands of another publisher, Dion-Lambert.
+It also features the pagination error in volume two: page 164 instead of 364.

-Black half-morocco bindings, smooth spines with double gilt fillets and double blind-stamped compartments, black paper boards, slight superficial rubbing to some boards, marbled paper pastedowns and endpapers, sprinkled edges; contemporary bindings.
-Sparse foxing.
+Black half-morocco bindings, smooth spines with double gilt fillets and double blind-stamped compartments, black paper boards,

 First edition, of which no deluxe copies were printed.